DedoGamingONE/aisolver/README.md

 ### Basic Usage

-1. Navigate to a Pearson MyLab assignment
+1. Navigate to a assignment
 2. The solver will automatically detect questions on the page
 3. If auto-solving is enabled, the extension will attempt to solve questions automatically
 4. To manually solve a question, click the "Solve Current Question" button in the popup